How to Make a Carpenter Bee Trap

 When a friend described a carpenter bee trap she had seen at a neighbor’s house, I was instantly intrigued.
 There are plenty of designs found online for building your own carpenter bee trap.
 Some are better than others, but most are based on the same principles.
 Appealing to carpenter bees, half inch holes are drilled into a wood box at an upward angle that prevents direct sunlight from shining in.
 A clear, tapered bottle is attached to a hole in the bottom of the box.
 Once the carpenter bees have entered the box, the hole at the bottom of the box is the obvious exit.
 Once trapped, the tapered shape of the bottle prevents them from escaping.
 Pretty darn clever and every bee trapped is one less hole chewed into the gazebo next year.

-Click here or check out the gallery above for step-by-step instructions on how to make your very own carpenter bee trap.
+Click here for step-by-step instructions on how to make your very own carpenter bee trap.
 Construction is simple and the bottle o’ doom is easy to swap out once it’s full.Your picnic table will thank you.